sahithyandev/x-calc/README.md

 If I think that functionality is useful and worth implementing, I will add it here.
 Don't worry, I will be genuine and not-rude.

-## When will X-Calc usable?
+## When will X-Calc become usable?

 If you have read this much, then I hope you are interested in using X-Calc.
-If so, I will make it available as soon as possible.
-To be honest, I didn't start working on the coding part yet, but I will, soon.
+X-Calc is not yet available, I am trying to make it available soon.

 If you want to stay up-to-date with X-Calc's development, star this repo.